- 26–35.8 in

 - Loons are well equipped for their submarine maneuvers to catch fish.
 Unlike most birds, loons have solid bones that make them less buoyant and better at diving.
 They can quickly blow air out of their lungs and flatten their feathers to expel air within their plumage, so they can dive quickly and swim fast underwater.
 Once below the surface, the loon’s heart slows down to conserve oxygen.

 - Like many young birds, juvenile loons are really on their own after mom and dad leave at about 12 weeks.
 The parents head off on migration in the fall, leaving juveniles to gather into flocks on northern lakes and make their own journey south a few weeks later.
 Once the juveniles reach coastal waters on the ocean, they stay there for the next two years.
-Finally in the third year, young loons return north for their first breeding season.
-Even though they haven’t been home in awhile, young loons typically return to a lake within 10 miles of the lake where they were born.
+In the third year, young loons return north, although they may not breed for several more years (on average they are six years old when they start breeding).

 - Migrating Common Loons occasionally land on wet highways or parking lots, mistaking them for rivers and lakes.
 They become stranded without a considerable amount of open water for a long takeoff.
 A loon may also get stranded on a pond that is too small.

 - The Common Loon is flightless for a few weeks after molting all of its wing feathers at the same time in midwinter.

 - The oldest-known Common Loon lived at least 24 years, 1 month, spending its summers on a lake in Michigan.